pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 </figure>

-Last week I had the opportunity to participate in the second workshop of the Defining the Scholarly Commons project (I covered the first workshop in [an earlier blog posting][reimagining]).
+Last week I had the opportunity to participate in the second workshop of the Defining the Scholarly Commons project (I covered the first workshop in <%= link_to('an earlier blog posting', '/blog/reimagining-research-communications/',
+title: 'Pentandra Blog → Reimagining Research Communications') %>.
 As you can tell from the squiggly line above, our course has not been linear, neither has it been smooth sailing.
 We have learned a lot, however, and even made some progress in the meantime.

 <!--MORE-->